-SECTION 7: SUMMARY OF PROPOSED REMEDY
+SECTION 7: SUMMARY OF THE SELECTED REMEDY

-Based on the results of the investigations at the site, and the IRMs that have been performed the Department is proposing No Further Action with Site Management as the remedy for the site.
+To be selected the remedy must be protective of human health and the environment, be costeffective, comply with other statutory requirements, and utilize permanent solutions, alternative technologies or resource recovery technologies to the maximum extent practicable.
+The remedy must also attain the remedial action objectives identified for the site, which are presented in Section 6.5.
+Based on the results of the investigations at the site, and the IRMs that have been performed the Department is selecting No Further Action as the remedy for the site.
 The Department believes that this remedy is protective of human health and the environment and satisfies the remediation objectives described in Section 6.5.

-The elements of the IRM already completed are listed below:
+The elements of the IRM already completed and the institutional controls are listed below:

-- 1. Green remediation principals and techniques will be implemented to the extent feasible in the site management of the remedy as per DER-31.
-The major green remediation components are as follows: - Considering the environmental impacts of treatment technologies and remedy stewardship over the long term; - Reducing direct and indirect greenhouse gas and other emissions; - Increasing energy efficiency and minimizing use of non-renewable energy; - Conserving and efficiently managing resources and materials; - Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste; and - Additionally, to incorporate green remediation principles and techniques to the extent feasible in the future development at this site, any future on-site buildings will include, at a minimum, a 20-mil vapor barrier/waterproofing membrane on the foundation to improve energy efficiency as an element of construction.

-- 2. Any on-site buildings will be required to have a sub-slab depressurization system, or other acceptable measures, to mitigate the migration of vapors into the building from groundwater. - 3.
+- 1. Green remediation principles and techniques will be implemented to the extent feasible in the site management of the remedy as per DER-31.
+The major green remediation components are as follows: - Considering the environmental impacts of treatment technologies and remedy stewardship over the long term; - Reducing direct and indirect greenhouse gas and other emissions; - Increasing energy efficiency and minimizing use of non-renewable energy; - Conserving and efficiently managing resources and materials; - Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste; and - Additionally, to incorporate green remediation principles and techniques to the extent feasible in the future development at this site, any future on-site buildings will include, at a minimum, a 20-mil vapor barrier/waterproofing membrane on the foundation to improve energy efficiency as an element of construction. - 2.
+Any on-site buildings will be required to have a sub-slab depressurization system, or other acceptable measures, to mitigate the migration of vapors into the building from groundwater. - 3.
 Imposition of an institutional control in the form of an environmental easement for the controlled property that: - requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional controls in accordance with Part 375-1.8 (h)(3); - allow the use and development of the controlled property for restricted residential use as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH; and - requires compliance with the Department approved Site Management Plan. - 4.
 A Site Management Plan is required, which includes the following: - a. an Institutional Control Plan that identifies all use restrictions for the site and details the steps and media-specific requirements necessary to ensure the following institutional controls remain in place and effective: